 (#2328)An MLD shall maintain a transmit MSDU timer for each MSDU passed to the MAC.
 The transmit MSDU timer shall be started when the MSDU is passed to the MAC.
 STAs affiliated with an MLD shall have the same dot11EDCATableMSDULifetime.

+When A-MSDU aggregation is used, the MLD maintains a single timer for the whole A-MSDU.
+The timer is restarted each time an MSDU is added to the A-MSDU.
+The result of this procedure is that no MSDU in the A-MSDU is discarded before a period of dot11EDCATableMSDULifetime has elapsed.(#6377)

+For an MLD, the frame retry count and retry limit for each MSDU or A-MSDU that belongs to a TC that requires acknowledgment is implementation specific. (#6377)

-(#2328)An MLD shall continue to deliver the failed individually addressed QoS Data frame belonging to a TID without block ack negotiation to an associated MLD on the setup links subject to additional constraints (see 35.3.6 (Link management)) until any of the following conditions occur:
+(#2328)An MLD shall continue to deliver the failed individually addressed QoS Data frame belonging to a TID without block ack negotiation to an associated MLD on the setup links subject to additional constraints (see 35.3.6 (Link management)) until any of the following conditions occurs: (#8244)

 The retry limit is met.